Masoudvahid/SocialNetworkingSite/README.md

 ### Left to do:

-- [ ] Add chat link to profile page
-- [ ] Add list of friends requests and friends
 - [ ] Fix avatar issue
 - [ ] Fix inheritance of templates
 - [ ] Use postgresql instead of sqlite